Leannald13/NEW-milestone-project/README.md

 Credits:
 Statistics for the number of children with a mental health disorder, written on the "home page" was taken from: https://www.independent.co.uk/news/health/mental-health-children-nhs-england-depression-anxiety-report-young-people-a8646211.html
 I used aspects of the code from my previous tutorial from The Code Institute where we created a resume website for someone by the name of Rosie.
 I used it for:
--The footer and creating my social links.
+The footer and creating my social links.
--To create my font awesome icons on the "home page" and then I edited the code for my specfications.
+To create my font awesome icons on the "home" and "speak up" page and then I edited the code for my specfications.
--I took the "logo" css code from the Rosie website for the main image at the top of the site and edited it to my specifications.
+I took the "logo" css code from the Rosie website for the main image at the top of the site and edited it to my specifications.
--I also used some of the code to create my form on the "Let's Talk" page, and then amended the code for my specifications.
+I also used some of the code to create my form on the "speak Up" page, and then amended the code for my specifications.
+My navbar, form and buttons were taken from Bootstrap.

 I watched Youtube videos by someone called The Net Ninja: https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg this developed my understanding of the bootstrap grid system.
 The content on the "About me" was from Harrison, and I reworded it slightly.
+Statistics that are listed on the "Speak Up page was take from a number of different websites including: youngmind.org, anxietyuk.org, childrensociety.org, selfharm.co.uk, samaritans.org"